gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 ### Creating a Timetable

 Timetables are vital for date-based queries.
-Here's how to create one in GA Universe:
+Here's how to create one in General Admin:

 1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Relational -> Container Datetime
 2. Click the + Create New button in the bottom left corner